fwinkelbauer/fwinkelbauer.github.io/content/posts/2019-12-24-powershell-taskrunner.md

 Several people have already build a bazillion frameworks or libraries in which you can define and run a set of tasks and their dependencies.
 PowerShell has [psake][psake] and [Invoke-Build][invoke-build].
-I was curious how these systems work, so I wrote a simple PowerShell library which only showcases a trivial implementation.
+I was curious how these systems work, so I wrote a small PowerShell library which only showcases a trivial implementation.

 Tasks and their dependencies form a directed acyclic graph (DAG).
 We only want